Memberships & Affiliations

-In 2014, Brad Honoroff was voted into the Massachusetts Chapter of the National Academy of Distinguished Neutrals.
+Both Brad Honoroff and Jeffrey Stern were voted into the Massachusetts Chapter of the National Academy of Distinguished Neutrals.
 NADN is “an association whose membership consists of ADR professionals distinguished by their hands-on experience in the field of civil and commercial conflict resolution, and by their commitment to the practice of alternative dispute resolution.
 Membership is by invitation only and limited to attorney mediators and arbitrators who have proven experience in the field.
 All Academy members have been thoroughly reviewed and found to meet stringent practice criteria.
 Members are amongst the most in-demand neutrals in their respective states, as selected by both peers and local litigation firms.”

-Three of TMG’s neutrals have consistently appeared on the list of the Best Lawyers in America©: Brad Honoroff (Mediation), Joel Reck (Mediation and Real Estate), and Jeff Stern (Mediation and Arbitration).
+Three of TMG’s neutrals have consistently appeared on the list of the Best Lawyers in America©: Brad Honoroff (most recently in 2018 for Mediation), Joel Reck (most recently in 2018 for Mediation and Real Estate), and Jeff Stern (recently in 2018 for Mediation and Arbitration).

 Through 2011, the Boston Business Journal provided an annual ranking of the area’s largest ADR firms.
 The Mediation Group consistently featured in the top 15, most recently in the top 10 (specifically #7 in 2009, #8 in 2010 and #6 in 2011).